GSA/challenges-and-prizes/_all-challenges/1163-ai-tracks-at-sea.md

 tagline: This challenge solicits software solutions to automatically generate georeferenced tracks of maritime vessel traffic based on data recorded from a single electro-optical camera imaging the traffic from a moving platform
-agency: Department of Defense - Department of the Navy, Naval Information Warfare Center Pacific (NIWC PAC)
+agency: "Department of Defense - Department of the Navy, Naval Information Warfare Center Pacific "
 partner-agencies-federal: Office of Naval Research, Naval STEM Coordination Office (NSCO)
 total-prize-offered-cash: $200,000
 type-of-challenge: